-Surgeons examine hypospadias repair efficacy for patients with differing anatomiesJune 15th, 2011 in Other /
+Surgeons examine hypospadias repair efficacy for patients with differing anatomiesJune 15, 2011 in Medicine & Health / Other

 A pediatric urologist at UT Southwestern Medical Center who pioneered a surgical technique for repairing a common birth defect in boys reports the procedure is singularly effective in correcting the problem with few complications.